nginxinc/nginx-one-workshops/labs/lab5/readme.md

 <br/>

-## Upgrade NGINX Plus VM from R32 to R33
+## Upgrade NGINX Plus VM from R32 to R34

 You have a system added to the Config Sync Group, let's show how you can push out config changes and **even new files**.
 To do an upgrade on an R32 system, there needs to be a `license.jwt` file placed in the `/etc/nginx` folder.
 This prevents accidental upgrades to R33 or later from happening.
-You will use the NGINX One Console to place the required R33 license file on each VM, so then you can go and upgrade each system.
+You will use the NGINX One Console to place the required R34 license file on each VM, so then you can go and upgrade each system.

-Let's take the previous R32 install you just created and upgrade it.
+Let's take the R32 install and upgrade it.
 This time you will do it with assistance from NGINX One Console.
 On the `nplus` VM there is a directory for the NGINX One license files.
 The path is `~/Documents/license`.

 1. In the UDF environment, the files are already there.
 From the jumphost, ssh to the `nplus` VM as you did earlier: